-- 1. Kinematic variables involved in the description of movement such as linear and angular displacements, velocities and accelerations.
+- Kinematic variables involved in the description of movement.
 Relative and absolute spatial reference systems. - 2.
-Kinetics: Forces that cause and adjust movement such as muscle activity, gravity, inertia, ground reaction forces. - 3.
-Anthropometry: Body segment lengths, centres of gravity of body segments; location of mass centres and centres of rotation of joints; angle of pull of muscles. - 4.
+Kinetics: Forces that cause and adjust movement. - 3.
+Anthropometry. - 4.
 Biomechanics of equilibrium in standing and sequence leading to its attainment. - 5.
 Work, kinetic and potential energy. - 6.
-Muscle and joint biomechanics: Mechanical characteristics of muscle, both active and passive.
-Role of articulating surfaces in stabilising joints and limiting ranges of movement. - 7.
+Muscle and joint biomechanics. - 7.
 Recording systems in current use for measurement of joint range and muscle strength. - 8.
-Observation, description, measurement, analysis and assessment of normal locomotion patterns in man.
+Normal locomotion patterns in man.